awsdocs/amazon-redshift-developer-guide/doc_source/JSON_SERIALIZE.md

 # JSON\_SERIALIZE function<a name="JSON_SERIALIZE"></a>

 The JSON\_SERIALIZE function serializes a SUPER expression into textual JSON representation to follow RFC 8259\.
-For more information on that RFC, see [The JavaScript Object Notation \(JSON\) Data Interchange Format](https://docs.aws.amazon.com/https://tools.ietf.org/html/rfc8259)\.
+For more information on that RFC, see [The JavaScript Object Notation \(JSON\) Data Interchange Format](https://tools.ietf.org/html/rfc8259)\.

 The SUPER size limit is approximately the same as the block limit, and the varchar limit is smaller than the SUPER size limit\.
 Therefore, the JSON\_SERIALIZE function returns an error when the JSON format exceeds the varchar limit of the system\.
+To check the size of a SUPER expression, see the [JSON\_SIZE](r_json_size.md) function\.

 ## Syntax<a name="JSON_SERIALIZE-synopsis"></a>